Show Filters

 Article

 Originally published in Healthcare Dive.
+Jenny Denver is a contributing author.

 In the fast-paced and demanding healthcare environment, where every moment focuses on patient care, introducing and managing operational changes—such as implementing a new system or altering an existing process—can be particularly challenging.
 Change practitioners and leaders must build trust among their teams, foster a safe and supportive climate for change, and employ strategies that do not interfere with or add to the already substantial mental and physical demands placed on healthcare professionals.
 Here are some tips for creating effective change management initiatives tailored to the operational realities of the healthcare setting and fostering a change-ready environment.